Financial-Times/origami/README.md

 #### Baseline

 Our baseline grid defaults to 4px.
-Any space on this baseline grid may be applied (any multiple of 4px).
-However for consistency we recommend our [named spaces](#named-spaces).
+Any multiple of this default may be applied to a project.
+We recommend using our [named spaces](#named-spaces) for consistency.

 #### Named Spaces

-Named spaces are the sizes we recommend to consistently layout a component or page.
-Each space is based on our 4px baseline.
-Small sizes such as `s1`, `s2` are ideal for space within a component; use medium sizes `m12` and `m16` for related content on a page; and large sizes `l18`, `l24` for separating distinct area of a project.
+Named spaces are the sizes we use to layout a component or page consistently.
+Each space is based on the 4px baseline.
+Small sizes such as `s1` or `s2` are ideal for space within a component; use medium sizes `m12` and `m16` for related content on a page; and large sizes `l18`, `l24` for separating distinct areas within a project.

 | name | value |
 |------|-------|